Smooth Tchebycheff Scalarization for Multi-Objective Optimization

 \paragraph{Conclusion} In this work, we have proposed a novel smooth Tchebycheff (STCH) scalarization approach for efficient gradient-based multi-objective optimization.
 It has a fast convergence rate and low pre-iteration complexity, while enjoying many good theoretical properties.
-Experimental studies also show that it can obtain very promising performance on various multi-objective optimization problems.
-We believe that the proposed STCH scalarization can serve as a powerful yet straightforward method to tackle differentiable multi-objective optimization.
+Experimental studies also show that STCH scalarization can obtain promising performance on various multi-objective optimization problems.
+We believe it can serve as a powerful yet straightforward method to tackle differentiable multi-objective optimization.

-\paragraph{Limitation} This work only analyzes the properties of STCH scalarization for deterministic multi-objective optimization.
+\paragraph{Limitation} This work only focuses on unconstrained and deterministic multi-objective optimization.
 It could be interesting to investigate how to properly handle different constraints and tackle stochastic optimization with STCH scalarization in future work.
 A brief discussion on these directions can be found in Appendix~\ref{subsec_supp_constraint} and~\ref{subsec_supp_stochastic_optimization}.